New Zealand 2010 "Ancient Reptiles of New Zealand"

 Mosasaurus skull was discovered by the late Joan Wiffen in the Urewera range

-This mosasaurus skull was discovered by the late Joan Wiffen in the Urewera range, then donated to GNS Science.
+This mosasaurus skull was discovered by the late Joan Wiffen in the Urewera Range, then donated to GNS Science.
 Image credit: GNS Science

 One of these found by Joan Wiffen and her colleagues in Mangahouanga Stream, inland Hawke's Bay, is on display at Te Papa in Wellington.
 It is considered to be one of the finest mosasaur specimens known globally.
 Mosasaurs have a markedly different skull structure and limbs that project from the sides of their bodies, not beneath.
 In terms of their skeletal structure and also the nature of their teeth, mosasaurs may be thought of as giant swimming lizards.